raspberrypilearning/powerful-patterns/en/step_2.md

 --- task ---

-Open the Powerful patterns starter project.
-Click on the remix button.
+Open the [Powerful patterns starter project](https://trinket.io/python/6c4a0c6406){:target=blank } and click on the remix button.

 --- /task ---